 But enough about theory, this is an emergency!

-Three Fires For An Emergency
+Three Fires for an Emergency

 Like we said before, there's a slight method to setting up these fires to convey a message.
 The best way to signal for help using three fires is to place the fires in a triangular formation about 100 ft from each other.

 This number and placement of fires is an internationally recognized distress signal.
-And since you're using fire, it can be seen and smelt for miles, even at night.
+And since you're using fire, it can be seen and smelled for miles, even at night.
 Just make sure the fires are in a visible area.
 It wouldn't do you much good to build these fires on the tree line of an open field instead of in the middle of the open field.

-Using Smoke To Signal An Emergency
+Using Smoke to Signal an Emergency

 The color of the smoke that's sent up from a fire is the key indicator of your situation.
 If your fire is giving off white smoke, this is normal and authorities won't pay too much attention.
 However, if your fire is giving off thick black smoke, this is an internationally recognized sign for distress and will get the attention of local authorities.

 To make black smoke you'll need to burn something man made, which is why the black smoke is recognized as a distress signal.
 So if you can spare to shave off the rubber of your shoes or have an extra shoe then that's your best bet.
-This will produce thick black smoke that can be seen and smelt for miles!
+This will produce thick black smoke that can be seen and smelled for miles!

 If you don't have the luxury of burning your shoes but you see a boat on the horizon or plane in the air, you can use the smoke pattern to get their attention.